niquola/ddd-presentation/README.md

-# presentation about ruby for nonrubyst programmers on reveal.js
+# presentation about Domain Drive Desing in russian for SPRUG